youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 Like colors, Material components use default parameters so it's straightforward to check what category of shape a component will use, or to provide an alternative.
 For a full mapping of components to shape category, see the [documentation](https://material.io/design/shape/applying-shape-to-ui.html#shape-scheme).

-Note that some components use modified theme shapes to suit their context.
+com.example.sky.database.Note that some components use modified theme shapes to suit their context.
 For example by default `TextField` use the small shape theme, but applies a zero corner size to the bottom corners:

 ```
 @Composable